 The Sermon

-The Rev'd Bradley Mattson
+The Rev'd Nancy Lesher

 The Gospel

 We customarily stand and face the Gospel Book as the Gospel of the Lord is read.
 It is a sign that the Word of the Lord is living and we honor its presence among us.

 The Sermon

 The purpose of the sermon is to help us understand the meaning of the word of God in Scripture and to make it real in our lives.

 The Nicene Creed

 The Nicene Creed has been used by Christians of all traditions for over 1700 years and reminds us of the basics of our faith.
 The Creed is not a definition of Christianity, but briefly states the essentials of Christian teaching.
 We say it together to respond to the Word of God in the Scriptures and the sermon.
 We are saying in effect, "Yes!
 This is the faith that we believe and live!"

 †The Nicene Creed

 To be read in unison.

 We believe in one God, the Father, the Almighty, maker of heaven and earth, of all that is, seen and unseen.

-We believe in one Lord, Jesus Christ, the only Son of God, eternally begotten of the Father, God from God, Light from Light, true God from true God. begotten, not made, of one Being with the Father.
+We believe in one Lord, Iesus Christ, the only Son of God, eternally begotten of the Father, God from God, Light from Light, true God from true God, begotten, not made, of one Being with the Father.
 Through him all things were made.
 For us and for our salvation he came down from heaven: by the power of the Holy Spirit he became incarnate from the Virgin Mary, and was made man.
-For our sake he was crucified under Pontius Pilate: he suffered death and was buried.
+For our sake he was crucified under Pontius Pilate; he suffered death and was buried.
 On the third day he rose again in accordance with the Scriptures; he ascended into heaven and is seated at the right hand of the Father.

-We believe in the Holy Spirit, the Lord, the giver of life, who proceeds from the Father and the Son.
+He will come again in glory to judge the living and the dead, We believe in the Holy Spirit, the Lord, the giver of life, who proceeds from the Father and the Son.
 With the Father and the Son he is worshiped and glorified.
 He has spoken through the Prophets.
 We believe in one holy catholic and apostolic Church.
 We acknowledge one baptism for the forgiveness of sins.

-We look for the resurrection of the dead,

-and the life of the world to come.
-Amen.
+We look for the resurrection of the dead, and the life of the world to come.
+Amen. and his kingdom will have no end.